OSC/ondemand/README.md

 ### Templates

-A template consists of a folder and (optionally) a `manifest.yml` file.
+A template consists of a folder and a `manifest.yml` file.

 The folder contains files and scripts related to the job.